ethaizone/vue-example-course-day-2/README.md

-# vue-example-course-day-1
+# vue-example-course-day-2

-> Course at E-Commerce Solution Co,ltd. Day 1.
+> Course at E-Commerce Solution Co,ltd. Day 2.

 Coverage about v-on, v-bind, v-model, v-if, v-else, v-show and vue components.

 Extra: Communicate from component to component.
 (Vue.$emit and Vue.$on)

+Featuring with VueX.

 <a href="https://ethaizone.github.io/vue-example-course-day-1/">Demo</a>